Creating and managing workflows

 Before creating flows, make sure you have:

-See the Setting Up Domains and Senders article if you haven’t completed these steps.
+See the Setting up domains and senders article if you haven’t completed these steps.

-Starting a New Flow
+Starting a new workflow

-1. Go to Nurturing > Flows
+1. Go to Nurturing

-2. Click + Flow
+2. Click + Workflow

 [Screenshot: Create flow modal with name, cohort, sender, and language fields]

-Flow name
+Workflow name

 • “Missing Feature – Product A”